 - Bring the milk to a boil in a sauce pan over low-medium heat.

-- While the milk heats, in a pyrex or glass bowl, whisk together egg yolks, corn starch, vanilla, and lemon zest.
+- While the milk heats, in a pyrex or glass bowl, whisk together egg yolks, sugar, corn starch, vanilla, and lemon zest.

 - When the milk boils, carefully pour it over the egg yolk mixture and whisk until smooth.

 - Using a hand strainer, pour the custard through the strainer and back into the sauce pan.
 Heat over medium-low heat and whisk until the custard begins to thicken up.
 Add in the butter and whisk until it melts.

 - After the butter melts in, remove from heat.
 Transfer the custard to a glass bowl and cover with plastic wrap by placing the plastic wrap over the top layer of custard.
 Allow to cool to room temperature before assembling the pastries.